Friedrich Josias, Prince of Saxe-Coburg and Gotha: Early life

-Friedrich Josias was born at Callenberg Castle, the third son and youngest child of Charles Edward, Duke of Saxe-Coburg and Gotha, and Princess Victoria Adelaide of Schleswig-Holstein-Sonderburg-Glücksburg.
-Charles Edward was forced to abdicate on 14 November 1918.
+Friedrich Josias was born at Callenberg Castle on 29 November 1918, the third son and youngest child of Charles Edward, Duke of Saxe-Coburg and Gotha, and Princess Victoria Adelaide of Schleswig-Holstein-Sonderburg-Glücksburg.
+Charles Edward had been forced to abdicate earlier in the month, on 14 November 1918.

 In 1938, he entered the Wehrmacht and participated in the occupation of Czechoslovakia, Poland and France.
 In 1941, he fought in Yugoslavia and the Soviet Union.
 He fell seriously ill in the winter of 1941.
-After his recovery, he fought as Oberleutnant in the Caucasus.
-In 1944, he was an Ordonnanzoffizier under Generalfeldmarschall Erwin Rommel on the French coast.
-He was stationed in June 1944 in Denmark under General von Hanneken, where he was captured by the British in May 1945 but released in autumn 1945.
+After his recovery, he fought in the Caucasus with the rank of First Lieutenant (Oberleutnant).
+In 1944, he served as an aide-de-camp (Ordonnanzoffizier) under Field Marshal Erwin Rommel on the French coast.
+He was stationed in June 1944 in Denmark under General von Hanneken, where he was captured by the British in May 1945.
+He was released in autumn 1945.

-The third of three sons, Friedrich Josias was not expected to succeed as head of the ducal family.
-However, his eldest brother, Johann Leopold, married unequally and renounced his rights in 1932, and his other brother Hubertus was killed in action in 1943, thus leaving Friedrich Josias as the heir apparent.
+The third of three sons, Friedrich Josias was not expected to succeed as head of the family.
+However, his eldest brother, Johann Leopold, married unequally and renounced his rights in 1932, and his other brother Hubertus was killed in action in 1943, thus leaving Friedrich Josias as the heir to the defunct title.
 He succeeded to the headship upon the death of his father on 6 March 1954.